 Explanation: Generally drawing board has dimensions of 1000 x 1500, 700 x 1000, 500 x 700, 350 mm x 500 mm, and made of well-seasoned soft wood, so there would be no bending while life increases.
-And also if size of drawing board increases widely then the board will be fabricated with another 1 or 2 batten.
+And also if a size of drawing board increases widely then the board will be fabricated with another 1 or 2 battens.

 2. The part that doesn’t belong to T-square is __________

 Explanation: Working edge and Stock are parts of T- square those which make 90 degrees with each other, the blade is the long bar that exists in T-Square.
 Ebony is part of Drawing board in which T-square is fitted to draw lines.